Reduce Your Fructose Intake to Lose Weight More Easily

 Fruits that are low in fructose

-You can consume the following fruits (the list goes from less to more fructose):
+You can consume the following fruits (the list goes from least to most fructose):

 - Lemons and limes

-Instead of drinking fruit juices, even if you make them at home, we recommend preparing smoothies where you can combine green leafy vegetables with some of those low-fructose fruits.
+Instead of drinking fruit juices, even if you make them at home, we recommend making smoothies where you can combine leafy vegetables with some of those low-fructose fruits.
 So, how does this sound?
 Do you want to try to reduce your fructose intake and see if it helps you lose weight?
 If nothing else has worked, give it a chance!

 Give it a try!